Stock market today: Wall Street loses ground as weak stretch continues

 Bond yields jumped following the report.
 The yield on the 10-year Treasury, which influences interest rates on mortgages and other loans, rose to 4.29% from about 4.25% just prior to the survey's release.

-The yield on the 2-year Treasury, which tracks expectations for the Fed, rose to 5.01% from 4.96% just prior to the survey's results being released.
+The yield on the 2-year Treasury, which tracks expectations for the Federal Reserve, rose to 5.03% from 4.96% just prior to the survey's results being released.

-The dominant economic theme continues to be inflation and interest rates, which the Federal Reserve has boosted in an effort to bring down prices.
+The dominant economic theme continues to be inflation and interest rates, which the Fed has boosted in an effort to bring down prices.
 Investors are hoping that the Fed might moderate interest rate increases going forward as inflation has been easing for months.